Immigrant invasion: United States

-A 1977 the Washington Post article traced the current anti-immigration campaign to the rise of the zero population growth (ZPG) movement in the 1960s–a movement co-founded by three men, including Stanford University Professor Paul Ehrlich, who co-wrote the influential 1968 best-selling book The Population Bomb with his wife Anne Ehrlich, who was uncredited.
+A 1977 Washington Post article traced the current anti-immigration campaign to the rise of the zero population growth (ZPG) movement in the 1960s–a movement co-founded by three men, including Stanford University Professor Paul Ehrlich, who co-wrote the influential 1968 best-selling book The Population Bomb with his wife Anne Ehrlich, who was uncredited.
 According to a 2009 Electronic Journal of Sustainable Development (EJSD) article by the authors, written forty years after the book's original publication, they had sold about 2 million copies and the book had been translated into a number of different languages.
 They said that their publication continued to be relevant in terms of the "environmental, energy, and food crisis" in 2009.The Post reported that Paul R. Ehrlich, who was ZPG's honorary president, had signed the ZPG foundation's 1977 nationwide fund-raising appeal, a campaign in the United States that was intended to "generate public support for sharp cuts on both legal and illegal immigration to the United States."
 The appeal said that "illegal immigration" was a "human tidal wave".
 It said these "illegal aliens" were "depressing our economy and costing American taxpayers an estimated $10 billion to $13 billion a year in lost earnings and taxes, in welfare benefits and public services."

 John Tanton who served as president of Zero Population Growth for several years, co-authored the book The Immigrant Invasion with Wayne Lutton, published by the Social Contract Press in 1994.